-Williamson College admits students of any race, color, gender, religion, handicap, age and national or ethnic origin to all of the rights and privileges, programs and activities generally accorded or made available to students at the College.
-In regard to current students, the College does not discriminate on the basis of race, color, gender, religion, handicap, age or national or ethnic origin in the administration of its educational policies, admissions policies, scholarship programs or any other College administered programs.
+Williamson College admits students of any race, color, gender, religion, handicap, age and national or ethnic origin to all the rights and privileges, programs and activities generally accorded or made available to students at the College.
+Regarding current students, the College does not discriminate based on race, color, gender, religion, handicap, age or national or ethnic origin in the administration of its educational policies, admissions policies, scholarship programs or any other College administered programs.